nabriski/Ys/README.md

     },
-    debug:false,//default, if set to true server will restart if file including Ys has changed onInit:null, //default, optional callback to be called when Ys starts listening to requests pidFile:null //default, optional file where pid of process is written });
+    debug:false,//default, if set to true server will restart if file including Ys has changed onInit:null, //default, optional callback to be called when Ys starts listening to requests pidFile:null, //default, optional file where pid of process is written, exceptionHandler : null //default, set a function to handle uncaught exceptions in handlers });
 ```